KonnexionsGmbH/ora_bench/README.md

 ### 2.3 Benchmark Results

+In a file defined by the configuration parameters `file.result.detailed.delimiter`, `file.result.detailed.header` and `file.result.detailed.name`, the detailed results of the benchmark run with the actions `benchmark`, `trial` and `query` are stored.
-If the result files do not yet exist, new result files are created.
+If the result file does not yet exist, a new result file is created.
 Otherwise, the new current results are appended to existing results.

-#### 2.3.1 Detailed Results

-In a file defined by the configuration parameters `file.result.detailed.delimiter`, `file.result.detailed.header` and `file.result.detailed.name`, the detailed results of the benchmark run with the actions `benchmark`, `trial` and `query` are stored.

 | Column | Format | Content |
 | :--- | :--- | :--- |